OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically to reveal more content when hovered over.
-This effect is achieved using purely CSS, making it lightweight and efficient.
-No JavaScript is required.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands to reveal more content when hovered over, providing a clean and engaging user experience without relying on JavaScript.
+This example utilizes pure CSS3.

 **Description of the Styling:**

-The styling utilizes CSS transitions and transforms to create the smooth expanding animation.
-The card's height is initially set to a smaller value.
-On hover, the `height` is changed to a larger value revealing the hidden content.
-The `transition` property smoothly animates this height change.
-For visual enhancement, a subtle shadow and border-radius are added.
+The card utilizes a combination of transitions, pseudo-elements (`::before` and `::after`), and absolute positioning to achieve the expanding effect.
+The `::before` pseudo-element is used to create the expanding background overlay, while the main content remains static.
+The transition property smoothly animates the changes in height and opacity.

 **Full Code:**